49handyman/EquihashNompPool/README.md

 sudo systemctl start fail2ban

 View rules
 sudo ufw status numbered

-Add rule
+Add rules
 sudo ufw insert 2 allow proto tcp from 192.168.2.103 to any port 8443 sudo ufw insert 2 allow proto tcp from 192.168.2.0/24 to any port 9144 sudo ufw insert 2 allow proto tcp from 127.0.0.1 to any port 10853